cloudstax/firecamp/README.md

 # [OpenManage](https://github.com/openconnectio/openmanage)

 *OpenManage* is an open source platform to easily setup, manage and scale the Dockerized stateful services.
 The platform deeply integrates with the popular open source stateful services, such as MongoDB, Cassandra, MySQl, PostgreSQL, etc. The platform manages the service members, such as MongoDB replicas, and their data volumes together.
-When the container of a service member moves to a different host, the platform will move the data volume as well.
+When the container of a service member moves to a different node, the platform will maintain the membership and move the data volume as well.

+The OpenManage platform is one step towards the free serverless computing.
+The customer could easily run any service with no management overhead.
 Currently the platform has built-in integrations for MongoDB and PostgreSQL.
 MySQL and Cassandra are coming soon.
 More services will be integrated in the future.

-Cloud First.

 ## Key Features